Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Brains.md

 values (in _Discrete_ action space).
 		* `Action Descriptions` - A list of strings used to name the available actions for the Brain.
 * `Type of Brain` - Describes how the Brain will decide actions.
-    * `External` - Actions are decided using Python API.
+    * `External` - Actions are decided by an external process, such as the PPO training process.
     * `Internal` - Actions are decided using internal TensorFlowSharp model.
     * `Player` - Actions are decided using Player input mappings.
-    * `Heuristic` - Actions are decided using custom `Decision` script, which should be attached to the Brain game object.
+    * `Heuristic` - Actions are decided using custom `Decision` script, which must be attached to the Brain game object.

 ### Internal Brain